-A master meter is a meter which is configured to measure the total volume of water delivered to a particular property or building.
+A master meter is configured to measure the total volume of water delivered to a particular property or building.
 Master meters are typically installed at the property boundary.
-They are also sometimes referred to as
+They are also sometimes referred to as 'head' meters.

-'head' meters.
 For most residential homes, where a single water meter is installed, that meter is in effect the master meter.
 Meters for individual residential homes are commonly installed below ground within a black or blue meter box.

 For a CTS, the master meter is always located upstream of any installed submeters (see below).
 By design, the master meter will measure all water passing through the submeters.
 Master meters servicing a CTS are typically used to calculate common water usage (such as water used for pools or gardens) and may also detect leaks or faults in the submeters downstream.
+Older CTS properties will not have submeters and applying submeters may present challenges due to private plumbing configurations undertaken over time.
 The following table presents an overview of configuration requirements for the installation of master meters.